rpivo/timeward-react/docs/sprints.md

 # Things to Do Before, During, and After Every Sprint

-For the time being, this project is iterated on with two-week sprints.
+This project is iterated on with two-week sprints.
 During those two weeks, issues are created and tracked within GitHub.
 At the end of each sprint, these things should happen:

 - The changelog should be updated with an overview of what happened during the sprint.
 - A sentence detailing how many tickets of each kind were completed during the sprint should be added to the changelog.